MurtoHilali/blog/_posts/2020-04-19-face-masks.md

 **"Should I invest in the hottest new AI-powered face mask startup from San Diego?"**

 Personally, I'm throwing in all my life's savings — $37.28 and a Tim Horton's gift card (I don't actually know the balance).
-Face masks have become essential in the fight against Covid-19 and brands are getting creative with new and sexy *FASHION *masks:
+Face masks have become essential in the fight against Covid-19 and brands are getting creative with new and sexy *FASHION* masks:

+{:refdef: style="text-align: center;"}
 ![blank](https://s3.amazonaws.com/datadriveninvestor/uploads/2020/05/mask_fashion-compressor-620x404.png)
+{: refdef}

 But is there any longevity to this product?
 Some Asian cultures like China and Japan already wear face masks as a part of their daily outfit, but could that trend translate to Western markets after this scare is over?
 Are fashionable face masks, sold anywhere from H&M to Louis Vuitton, going to be the next big thing in face apparel?